pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_overview.md

 `
 ```

-See [Configuration](/docs/sdks/javascript/api-reference/configuration) for more details.
+See Configuration reference for more options.

 ### Set up event listeners
-Implement listeners for messages, presence, and status.
-See [Publish and Subscribe API Reference](/docs/sdks/javascript/api-reference/publish-and-subscribe#subscribe).

-- Web
-- Node.js
-- React Native
+- Web:

 ```
 1// Add listener to handle messages, presence events, and connection status